alphagov/design-system-team-docs/source/guides/how-to-be-an-epic-lead.html.md

 ## What is an epic lead?

-An epic lead is a pragmatic coordinator and is ideally interested, passionate or an expert in the subject matter.
+An epic lead is a pragmatic coordinator.
+They are interested in, passionate about, or an expert in the subject matter.

 They are the person assigned to care about seeing the work delivered, and a conduit between delivery manager, product manager and the epic.